Fiserv/firstvision-apac/docs/APIs/Account-Management/Update-Account-Charge-Off.md

 # Update Account Charge-Off

- This service is used to update account status.
+This service is used to update account charge-off status.
+>
+*User cannot charge off an account with zero balance or credit balance.
+When performing a manual charge off, the value you enter in the RSN field must already exist in the REASON column on the Logo record.
+When the charge-off status of the account is 5 (automatically completed), the value in this field defaults from the Logo record.*

 ## Endpoint